oh-jinsu/typesafe-dynamo/README.md

 ## PutOperation

 This is a type-safe version scan operation of DynamoDB.
-You have only function by which you can manipulate paramters: `values`.
+You have only one function by which you can manipulate parameters: `values`.

 ### values